Radiologic Technology (XRT)

 Corequisites: XRT 211, XRT 215

 XRT 213.
-Clinical Education IV.
+Clinical Education III.
 3 Credit Hours.

-Prerequisites: XRT 116 with a minimum grade of "C" and Reading Proficiency
+Prerequisites: Current enrollment in the Radiologic Technology program, XRT 116 with a minimum grade of "C", and Reading Proficiency

-Prerequisites: XRT 213 with a minimum grade of "C" and Reading Proficiency
+Prerequisites: Current enrollment in the Radiologic Technology program, XRT 213 with a minimum grade of "C", and Reading Proficiency

 XRT 215.
 Clinical Education VI.
 2 Credit Hours.